-Marco Rubio Clashes In Capitol With Alex Jones: 'I'll Take Care Of You Myself'
+Marco Rubio Clashes With Alex Jones In Capitol: 'I'll Take Care Of You Myself'

+Twitter CEO Jack Dorsey is facing questions on Wednesday from a House committee amid criticism from Republicans that Big Tech suppresses conservatives online.

+Dorsey's appearance before the House Energy and Commerce Committee is his second hearing of the day; earlier he spoke to the Senate intelligence committee about the role Twitter has played in foreign influence campaigns.

-Florida Sen. Marco Rubio clashed with conspiracy theorist Alex Jones on Wednesday after Jones confronted and touched him outside a contentious Senate hearing.
+Florida Sen. Marco Rubio clashed with conspiracy theorist Alex Jones after Jones confronted and touched him outside the contentious Senate intelligence hearing.

-Jones interrupted Rubio as he was was being interviewed by a scrum of reporters outside a room where the Senate intelligence committee was hearing from Facebook Chief Operating Officer Sheryl Sandberg and Twitter CEO Jack Dorsey.
+Jones interrupted Rubio as he was being interviewed by a scrum of reporters outside a room where the intelligence committee was hearing from Dorsey and Facebook Chief Operating Officer Sheryl Sandberg.

-Jones claims Democrats are behind the broader efforts in the tech world to censor programming in which he spouts a range of debunked theories.
+Jones says Democrats are behind the broader efforts in the tech world to censor programming in which he spouts a range of debunked theories.

 Jones says Republicans, like Rubio, are pretending the unfair censorship "doesn't exist."

 On Wednesday, as Rubio was answering questions from journalists, Jones raised his voice to call the senator a "frat boy" and said he was a "snake," before patronizingly patting him on his shoulder.
 A security officer warned Jones not to touch Rubio, before the senator turned to him.